As a part of this project the following services are provided:

 - Web Accessibility Observatory: Periodic study that provides evaluation results for the sites in order to have information from state and evolution of their Web Accessibility level.

 - Basic online service of Web Accessibility diagnostic.
-Service that provides to each government department the possibility to directly access automatic analysis according to the study of the observatory based in the UNE 139803:2012 (WCAG 2.0).
+Service that provides to each government department the possibility to directly access automatic analysis according to the study of the observatory based in the UNE-EN 301549:2019 (WCAG 2.1).

-- Reference documentation : about Web Accessibility to help developers in their work: regulations, best practices, specific documentation about how to create accessible content and its testing, FAQs about accessible web development, etc.
+- Reference documentation : about Web Accessibility to help developers in their work: regulations, best practices, specific documentation about how to create accessible content and its testing, informative videos related to the implementation of RD 1112/2018, FAQs about accessible web development, etc.

 - Web Accessibility Community : Meeting point for website managers of public administrations in which they can share information, their experience in web Accessibility and ask and answer questions.
 Allows access to basic online service of web accessibility diagnostic.